eunomia-bpf/eunomia-bpf/CONTRIBUTING.md

-# Contributing to eunomia-bpd
+# Contributing to eunomia-bpf

-The eunomia-bpd team encourages community feedback and contributions.
+The eunomia-bpf team encourages community feedback and contributions.
 Thank you for your interest in making eunomia-bpd better!
 There are several ways you can get involved.